Level/community/README.md

 </details>

+## FAQ

-## What is Level?
+### What is Level?

-**Level is a community and a collection of Node.js modules for creating transparent databases.
+**Level is a collection of Node.js modules for creating transparent databases.
 A solid set of primitives enable powerful databases to be built in userland.
 They can be embedded or networked, persistent or transient - in short, tailored to your needs.**

-At the core of Level are simple key-value stores that follow the characteristics of [LevelDB](https://github.com/google/leveldb).
-LevelDB is a key-value store built by Google, used in Google Chrome and many other products.
-It supports arbitrary byte arrays as both keys and values, singular reads and writes, batched writes and bi-directional iterators.
-LevelDB sorts entries lexicographically by keys which, when combined with ranged iterators, makes for a very powerful query mechanism.
+At the heart of Level are key-value databases that follow the characteristics of [LevelDB](https://github.com/google/leveldb).
+They support binary keys and values, batched atomic writes and bi-directional iterators that read from a snapshot in time.
+Entries are sorted lexicographically by keys which, when combined with ranged iterators, makes for a powerful query mechanism.
+Level combines idiomatic JavaScript interfaces like async iterators with Node.js interfaces like [streams](https://nodejs.org/api/stream.html), [events](https://nodejs.org/api/events.html) and [buffers](https://nodejs.org/api/buffer.html).
+It offers a rich set of data types through encodings and can split a database into evented sections called sublevels.

-To bring those concepts to Node.js and other JavaScript runtimes, Level utilizes idiomatic Node.js interfaces like [streams](https://nodejs.org/api/stream.html), [events](https://nodejs.org/api/events.html) and [buffers](https://nodejs.org/api/buffer.html).
-It offers a rich set of data types through [encodings][encoding-down] and allows for extensions like [`subleveldown`][subleveldown] to split a database into evented sections.
-Underlying stores can be easily swapped to target a wide range of runtime environments.
-The most common store is [`leveldown`][leveldown] which is a pure C++ binding to LevelDB.
-[Many alternatives are available](https://github.com/Level/awesome/#stores) such as [`level-js`][level-js] in the browser or [`memory-level`][memory-level] for an in-memory database.

-## FAQ
+The underlying storage can be easily swapped by selecting a different database implementation, all sharing a common API and the same characteristics.
+Together they target a wide range of runtime environments: Node.js and Electron on Linux, Mac OS, Windows and FreeBSD, including ARM platforms like Raspberry Pi and Android, as well as Chrome, Firefox, Edge, Safari, iOS Safari and Chrome for Android.

 ### Where do I start?

 The [`level`][level] module is the recommended way to get started.
-It offers a persistent database that works in Node.js and browsers.
-To store data in a different way you might like [`memory-level`][memory-level] for example, which exports the same API as `level` but stores data in-memory.
+It offers a persistent database that works in both Node.js and browsers, backed by LevelDB and IndexedDB respectively.
+[Many alternatives](https://github.com/Level/awesome/#stores) are available.
+For example, [`memory-level`][memory-level] is an in-memory database backed by a red-black tree.
 Visit [`Level/awesome`](https://github.com/Level/awesome) to discover more modules.

 ### What is `abstract-level`?